Tag Archive for: red flowers

 Tecoma Red Hot

 I am always on the lookout for new plants to the desert plant palette.
-Growers experiment with new varieties of more common plants in an attempt to find new colors, sizes, and more desirable characteristics.
+The desert plant palette is ever-evolving, with growers continually striving to introduce new varieties that boast exciting colors, sizes, and desirable characteristics.

-This past fall, I was invited to visit Civano Nursery Farm, located in Sahuarita, 20 miles outside of Tucson.
-The main reason for the visit was to introduce me to their new Tecoma shrub hybrid called ‘Red Hot.’
-This new plant is closely related to yellow and orange bells, which are both ones that I like to use when designing.
+I was able to visit Civano Nursery Farm, located in Sahuarita, 20 miles outside of Tucson this fall.
+The goal was to introduce me to their new Tecoma shrub hybrid called ‘Red Hot.’
+This new plant is closely related to yellow and orange bells.
+Both are great plants to use when designing.

-At the time of my visit, ‘Red Hot’ was not yet available to the public but was being grown throughout the Southwest as a test plant.
+At the time of my visit, ‘Red Hot’ was not yet available to the public.
+Still a test plant, it has been grown for testing throughout the Southwest.

 Civano Nursery Farm tour AZ Plant Lady

-While I met with Jackie Lyle, their Brand Development Manager, who plays an integral part in the introduction of new plants to the Southwest region.
+I met with Jackie Lyle, their Brand Development Manager.
+She plays an integral part in the introduction of new plants to the Southwest region.

-Our tour began in the greenhouses where we explored their state-of-the-art automated systems and massive amounts of plants in all stages of growth.
+Our tour began in the greenhouses where we explored their state-of-the-art automated systems.
+There are massive amounts of plants in all stages of growth.
 I was in heaven!

 Civano Nursery Farm Tour AZ Plant Lady

-I have never worked in a nursery or for a grower, so it was fun to see how they propagate plants from cuttings.
+Although I’ve never worked in a nursery or for a grower, witnessing how they propagate plants from cuttings was a fascinating experience.

 Greenhouse with Red Hot Tecoma shrubs

 While touring the greenhouses, I got my first view of ‘Red Hot’ Tecoma.
 Instantly, I could see why there is so much excitement about this new variety.
-The foliage has the characteristic color of most Tecomas, but the leaves were somewhat smaller than yellow bells and more compact.
+The foliage has the characteristic color of most Tecomas,.
+But the leaves are somewhat smaller than yellow bells and more compact.

 Red Hot Tecoma flowers